iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.2.0/report.md

 <img src="5_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 5 reviews"/>
 </p>

+> I have a 3 years old phone & I've had no problem with my battery.
+When keeping Bluetooth on, in a 12 hour period the battery usage was only 0.7%.
+My only complaint is that it shows an icon in my status bar regardless if Bluetooth is on or off.
+Personally I would prefer that the icon only shows when Bluetooth is off.
+Until we get the National app here at least it's one thing I can do.
+Who knows when we'll get the National one!?!
+Hopefully sooner than later!<br> :date: __2020-09-05 04:37:30__

+> I like to have the App to protect myself.
+I feel more confident wherever i go knowing that if iam exposed to the virus i will be informed immediately and that way i can be tested and get the treatment i need.
+Thank you<br> :date: __2020-09-02 08:15:09__

 > I have not had any problems at all aside from the battery drain which I solved by turning off my Bluetooth at home and turning it on while I am out.<br> :date: __2020-08-09 00:29:04__

 > I like this app because it will inform me if I've been in contact with anybody that has this virus because I definitely do not want to get it thank you<br> :date: __2020-07-31 20:43:34__